Skithan/LydsArt/README.md

 # LydsArt
-Site for Lydia Patterson to display her art
+Site for Lydia Paterson to display her art